Madison-Davis/Courses-CS2620-DistributedSystems/Design3/Documentation.md

 1. To make virtual machines, for simplicity, we define one class `VirtualMachine` within `vm.py` with sending/receiving capability.
 2. Each vm is an object of this class.
 These are instantiated in the `main.py` file.
 3. The class has an `__init__` function that sets up variables like clock speed, port, other peers' ports, and more.
 5. One of the class functions is called `run`.
 In `run`, the vm will first instantiate another thread, not constrained by its clock_speed, where that thread simply listens for any updates to its queue.
-Think of this as an additional initialization/set-up.
+It listens within the function `receive_msg`.
+Think of this thread as part of initialization/set-up.
 After this, the vm enters a while True loop where it periodically sleeps and then performs internal updates and/or messages.
+We use threads to save memory space.
-6. For communicating, we employ a simple form of inter-process communication via sockets.
+6. For communicating, we employ inter-process communication via sockets.
 As talked about earlier, all vms know their other vm's ports so they know where to send.
-During a `send_msg` function, the object will connect to its own port number via a socket and then send the result over the socket.
+In the class, during a `send_msg` function, the object will connect to its own port number via a socket and then send the result over the socket to the recipient's port.
+Recall the recipient is listening on an unique thread in their object's `receive_msg` function.
-7. Let the data being sent over the sockets be serialized strings, such as “id,msg”.
+7. The data being sent over the sockets are simple serialized strings, such as “id,msg”.